augustinexu/2021Fall_finals/README.md

 <div align=center><img width = "700" height= "500" src = https://github.com/augustinexu/2021Fall_finals/blob/main/plot/Bangladesh.png/></div>

 ### Improvement On Question Four
 We change the type of chart to bar charts.
 For the first bar chart,  the time interval has been settled as month.
 For the second one, there is a downdrop to choose the specific month, and it shows daily vaccinated people each day of this month.
+For better experience with interactive plots, please clone the respository to local and run with Jupyter Notebook.
 <div align=center><img width = "700" height= "500" src = https://github.com/augustinexu/2021Fall_finals/blob/main/plot/Daily%20Vaccinated%20in%20Bangladesh.png/></div>

 <div align=center><img width = "700" height= "500" src = https://github.com/augustinexu/2021Fall_finals/blob/main/plot/Daily%20Vaccination%20of%20each%20month.png/></div>